Scaling Parameter Solution

 What is Scaling Parameter?

-The Scaling Parameter is defined as a special kind of numerical parameter of a parametric family of probability distributions.
+The Scaling Parameter formula is defined as value used in mathematical or scientific models to scale or normalize variables without units.
+It is used in the JONSWAP spectrum for fetch-limited seas.
 The larger the scale parameter, the more spread out the distribution and is represented as α = 0.076*(([g]*Fl)/V10^2)^-0.22 or Dimensionless Scaling Parameter = 0.076*(([g]*Fetch Length)/Wind Speed at Height of 10 m^2)^-0.22.
 Fetch Length is the unobstructed distance that wind can travel over water in a constant direction & Wind Speed at Height of 10 m refers to the average speed of the wind measured at a height of 10 meters above ground level.

 How to calculate Scaling Parameter?

-The Scaling Parameter is defined as a special kind of numerical parameter of a parametric family of probability distributions.
+The Scaling Parameter formula is defined as value used in mathematical or scientific models to scale or normalize variables without units.
+It is used in the JONSWAP spectrum for fetch-limited seas.
 The larger the scale parameter, the more spread out the distribution is calculated using Dimensionless Scaling Parameter = 0.076*(([g]*Fetch Length)/Wind Speed at Height of 10 m^2)^-0.22.
 To calculate Scaling Parameter, you need Fetch Length (Fl) & Wind Speed at Height of 10 m (V10).
 With our tool, you need to enter the respective value for Fetch Length & Wind Speed at Height of 10 m and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know